sultan99/stylin/README.md

 <br/>

 # Stylin
-Stylin is a built-time CSS library that offers an elegant way to style React components.
+Stylin is a build-time CSS library that offers an elegant way to style React components.
 It extends CSS Modules and adds some missing features like dynamic variables or auto-typing.

 There is no faster way to create styled & typed React component.